‘It’s still hard to look at’: The story behind the searing photo of Charlottesville’s worst day.

 “I just felt a huge shove, and I was on the ground,” Blair recalled.

-In Kelly’s sequence of photos, her blue cap is visible moving to the right as the Charger barrels into the crowd.
+In Kelly’s sequence of photos, her blue cap is visible moving to the right as the Challenger barrels into the crowd.
 In one haunting frame, Heyer’s head and glasses are visible near the center of the vehicle, directly in its path, between the ramming car and a white sedan stuck in the intersection.
 Her eyes seemed locked on those of the driver, identified later by police as 20-year-old James Alex Fields Jr.

 Heyer was beyond Martin’s reach.
 “I just couldn’t get her,” he said.

-As Commander and Blair lurched out of the way with inches to spare, Martin tried to vault onto the truck, even as the Charger pinned him against the parked vehicle.
+As Commander and Blair lurched out of the way with inches to spare, Martin tried to vault onto the truck, even as the Challenger pinned him against the parked vehicle.
 He got high enough off the ground to save his life, but his legs caught, shattering his left ankle.
 His head snapped back, flinging his red cap off in a shower of glass and water.

 In the crazy energy of the impact, he spun up and backward over the car, falling spine-first beyond the rear bumper.
 Kelly’s lens captured Martin nearly horizontal before he hit the ground, the red-and-white Air Jordans that Blair had given him for Christmas pointed at the sky.
 Above him, a young man with a tattooed back — whose identity remains a mystery — is upside down in a somersault over the car.
 Other arms and legs and heads fly akimbo.